-If relaxing on sugar white sand under sunny skies sounds appealing, if nearly unlimited outdoor recreational opportunities sounds like fun, and simply spectacular sunsets sounds romantic... then these Tampa Bay beaches are for you!
+If relaxing on sugar white sand under sunny skies sounds appealing, if nearly unlimited outdoor recreational opportunities sound like fun, and simply spectacular sunsets sound romantic, then these Tampa Bay beaches are for you.

 01 of 06

 Accessible only by private boat or ferry service from Honeymoon Island State Park, Caladesi Island State Park is reportedly one of the favorite getaways for Dr. Beach, and he ranks it consistently among America's top beaches year after year.